quiltdata/quilt/README.md

 ### Build the package using the build file
 - `quilt build USER/PACKAGE build.yml`

-`build` parses the source files referenced in the `tables` tree of `build.yml`, transforms them with specified parser into data frames, then serializes the data frames to memory-mapped binary formats.
+`build` parses the source files referenced in the `contents` tree of `build.yml`, transforms them with specified parser into data frames, then serializes the data frames to memory-mapped binary formats.
 At present quilt packages are pandas data frames stored in HDF5.
 In the future we will support R, Spark, and binary formats like Parquet.